Mobile Application Introduction¶

 1. Connect to your device¶

-When adding a new device, users will first need to connect to the device's access point (AP), from outside the app in their phone’s Wi-Fi settings.
-The 'Go to Settings' button jumps users to their OS settings screen.
+When adding a new device, users will first need to connect to the device's access point (AP).
+There are two methods to connect to the device's AP:

 Once connected, the 'Continue' button in the app will be highlighted and allow the user to proceed.